JoshSoko/repostBot/README.md

 3. Set the role to be assigned with '$repost setrole' command.
 (Ex: $repost setrole @testrole)

 ### Optional Use
 - Change the timeout time, in minutes, for banned words with the '$repost timeout' command.
-(Ex: $repost timeout 4)
+  - Ex: $repost timeout 4
+- Add or delete words to be banned (default: 'idiot')
+  - Ex: $repost add banned clown
+  - Ex: $repost delete banned clown

 ### Future Features
 - Currently transitioning from settings kept on a separate file to settings kept on database.
 Because of this, the following settings don't work: